Recertify

 What counts as professional development?

-Any documented activity that the certificant considers relevant to his or her professional development may count toward ACAC recertification.
+Any documented activity that contributes to the certificant's continuing competence may count toward ACAC recertification.
+"Continued competence" is defined as "knowledge and skills appropriate to the certification."
 Typical activities include:

 - Continuing and